DillonSteyl/SCIE1000/Week 12/knapsack1.md

 Done!

 This algorithm works because it tries to fit items into the knapsack based on their value per weight - which is the goal overall.
 You want the knapsack to have the highest value possible with a maximum weight.
+It can sometimes leave unfilled space in the knapsack, which sometimes means it's not the best answer.
+Regardless, it works pretty well for simple problems!

 We will help you write this algorithm step by step over the next few exercises.
 For now, we will just write a function that finds an item's value per weight.